sathyamus/ReadME/OAuth.md

 ## OAuth
- - Server - To protect the application, resources
+ - Server (Producer) - To protect the application, resources
- - Client - To use the protected the application, resources
+ - Client (Consumer) - To use the protected the application, resources